 Honey from the Fields of Waldoch Farm

 Farmer Doug has been beekeeping at Waldoch Farm since he was 14 years old.
-He learned the ways of the Minnesotan beekeeper from Grandpa Dan.
-We received sage advice from Grandpa Dan’s brother who was a professional beekeeping in Florida and keeped bees for over 80 years.
+He learned the ways of a Minnesotan beekeeper from Grandpa Dan.
+We received sage advice from Grandpa Dan’s brother George.
+Who was a professional beekeeping in Florida and keeped bees for over 80 years.